 As women, we seem cursed with giving so much of ourselves and requesting little in return.
 We love fiercely and are drowning in guilt for our choices.
 We seek like-minded women to surround us in our lives, like elephants circling a bereaved elephant and lovingly grazing her with their trunks as signs of solidarity and support.
 We are searching for our people.
 Our tribe.
 Our herd.

 This blog emphasizes my infertility journey and subsequent healing.
 It’s raw, vulnerable and real.
 I don’t sugar coat anything.

 But this story also doesn’t define me anymore.
 I also love to cook, garden, do yoga, read, laugh and spend time with family and friends.
-I want this blog to reflect the many facets of me despite my need to connect and be of service to my fellow infertility sisters.
+I want this blog to reflect the many facets of me despite my desire to connect and be of value and support to my fellow infertility sisters.